Zone defense in gridiron football: Cover 2

 In traditional Cover 2 schemes, the free safety (FS) and strong safety (SS) have deep responsibilities, each guarding half of the field.
-The NFL's Tampa Bay Buccaneers, Indianapolis Colts, Chicago Bears, and New York Giants run a variant of this defense called the Tampa 2.
 The primary difference between traditional cover 2 and Tampa-2 is the responsibility of the middle linebacker.
 In traditional cover 2, the middle linebacker covers the underneath zone, with the two safeties taking responsibility for half of the field in the deep zone.
-Tampa 2 is a hybrid of cover 2 and cover 3 (see below) where the deep safeties have responsibility only for the deep zone "outside the hashes," while the middle linebacker drops into the middle quarter of the field, covering deep passes between the hash marks.
+Tampa 2 is a hybrid of cover 2 and cover 3 (see below) where the deep safeties have responsibility only for the deep zone "outside the hash marks," while the middle linebacker drops into the middle quarter of the field, covering deep passes between the hash marks.

-Cover 2 can be run from any seven-man defensive fronts such as the 3-4 and the 4-3.
+Cover 2 can be run from any seven-man defensive fronts such as the 3-4 defense and the 4-3 defense.
 (It is difficult to implement Cover 2 from an eight-in-the-box front, because the strong safety or someone replacing him is usually the eighth man.)
 Various "underneath" coverages played by cornerbacks and linebackers may also be implemented.
 For example, Cover 2 Man means 2 safeties have deep responsibility while the cornerbacks and linebackers follow their offensive assignments in one-on-one coverage.
 Cover 2 can also be paired with underneath zone schemes: Cover 2 Zone refers to 2 safeties with deep responsibility, but now the CBs and LBs drop back into specific coverage zones where they defend passes only in their assigned area.

 Teams that play Cover 2 shells usually subscribe to the "bend-but-don't-break" philosophy, preferring to keep offensive players in front of them for short gains while limiting long passes.
 This is in stark contrast to the more aggressive Cover 1 type scheme, which leaves the offensive team's wide receivers in single man-to-man coverage with only one deep helper.
 By splitting the deep field between two defenders, the defense can drastically reduce the number of long gains.

 In Cover 2, the cornerbacks are considered to be "hard" corners, meaning that they have increased run stopping responsibilities and generally defend against shorter passes.
 However, if two receivers run a deep route on a certain side of the field, that side's corner has deep coverage responsibility as well.
 The "hard" corners also generally bear the responsibility of "pressing" or "jamming" the offensive receivers- disrupting the receivers' intended path downfield.
 It also relies heavily on the "Mike" (Middle) linebacker's ability to quickly drop deep downfield into pass coverage when he reads a pass.

 A variant of Cover 2 is the Inverted Cover 2, in which either right before or after the snap the corners "bail" out while the safeties come up—in effect switching responsibilities.
 This strategy may be employed to trick a quarterback who has not correctly interpreted the shift.
 The main drawback here is that the middle of the field is left open.